StefanPeev/Pliska/fonts/download-links.md

-All releases of Libra Sans could be download at [Local Fonts](https://localfonts.eu/product/pliska/).
+All releases of font family Pliska could be download at [Local Fonts](https://localfonts.eu/shop/cyrillic-script/serbian/serbian-cyrillic-serif/pliska/).
 Please follow the link.